 Cricket, as it goes around the world, is a big deal.
-And there's no bigger deal in cricket right now than the ICC World Test Championship, the pinnacle of which we'll reach on June 18-22 as New Zealand faces India after almost two years of competition among the top nine teams int he world.
+And there's no bigger deal in cricket right now than the ICC World Test Championship, the pinnacle of which we have reached as New Zealand faces India from One 18-22, after almost two years of competition among the top nine teams int he world.

 The finale takes place at Hampshire Bowl in Southampton, England.
 And it'll be easier to watch than ever before.

 “With an ever-growing fan base, the U.S. is a significant platform for the growth of cricket, and the ICC is pleased to partner with ESPN and Hotstar, allowing for extended coverage of the ICC World Test Championship,” Sunil Manoharan, Vice President Media Rights, International Cricket Council, said in a press release.
 “We are delighted that this collaboration will see the debut of an ICC event on ESPN+, in addition to Hotstar and ESPNCricinfo.com.”